 Thirlestane Castle - Lauder.
 The home of the Maitlands, The history of Thirlestane dates back to at least the 13th century, when a large Border fort was built on the site to defend the approach to Edinburgh from the south.
 The central part of the present Castle was completed in 1590, remodelled in the 1670s, and then again in the 1840s.
 Café.
 Admission charges apply.

 Traquair is actually called a house, but it looks enough like a castle for inclusion here.
 Dating back to 1107, Traquair is located in Innerlethin near the town of Peebles.
 It is a truly fascinating place, many parts of which look like time has literally stood still.
 Visitors can expect access to an unusually large part of the building, including a genuine Priest Hole.
-The grounds include a yew maze, a collection of small craft shops and even an onsite microbrewery.
-Open April – End November but check opening times in the autumn as they may vary.
+The grounds include a yew maze, croquet lawn, garden cafe and a collection of small craft shops.
+You can even visit the Brewery which dates back to the 1700s.
+Open daily April – October plus weekends in November.

 B&Bs near Traquair – The School House B&B